Kylie Jenner’s String Bikini Paparazzi Photos Are Creeping People Out

 “It’s crazy how much they change in a short time.
 This woman is only 22.
 At 40 she will be a disaster,” another added.

-Positive responses were left, but sadly for Kylie, these did not garner many upvotes.
+Positive responses were left, but sadly for Kylie, they did not garner many upvotes.